It is required that there is a PlasmaFS filesystem up and running on the cluster. There is no way to use Map/Reduce without PlasmaFS.

 can be used to compile a Plasma Map/Reduce program.

-The sample M/R program
+The distribution builds a sample Map/Reduce program mr_test

 The sample program is: